Rejepmyrat Agabaýew

 Rejepmyrat Agabaýew (born 1 August 1973) is a professional Turkmenistani football player.
 Now working as a coach in FC Okzhetpes in Kazakhstan.

 National team

-He has represented the Turkmenistan national football team.
-Rejepmyrat participated in the largest ever win for Turkmenistan, a match at home against Afghanistani national football team in which Agabaýew scored one of Turkmenistan's eleven goals.
+He was called up to the Turkmenistan national team.
+Rejepmyrat appeared in the largest ever win for Turkmenistan, a match at home against Afghanistan national team in which Agabaýew scored one of Turkmenistan's eleven goals.